TC01/argparse68k/README.md

 Building against argparse using GCC4TI is pretty simple.
 You just need to add the ```argparse.h``` header file and the ```argparse68k.a``` function archive (i.e. static library) to your projects.
-To actually link against it, put the following at the top of your main program (*before* any other imports!):
+To actually use it in your programs, just put the following at the top of your source code (*before* any other imports!):

 ```
 #define ENABLE_ERROR_RETURN